A2kmoise/A2kmoise/README.md

 I'm a passionate Web and Software developer
 -----------------------------------------

-I've been learning to code since 2024, i started with HTML,CSS and Javascript after mastery i dived into the Javascript frameworks like NodeJs, ReactJs and other like Next.
+I'm a passionate developer who started my coding journey in 2024.
+I began with the fundamentals of HTML, CSS, and JavaScript, and after mastering these core technologies, I explored various JavaScript frameworks, including Node.js, React, and Next.js.

 ### Skills